withastro/roadmap/proposals/0032-middleware-api.md

 export const onRequest = sequence(validation, auth, greeting);
 ```
-Will result in the following console order:
+This will result in the following console order:

 ```
 validation request